 Diagnosis And Treatment Of Glioblastoma

-Glioblastoma is an grade IV, aggressive malignant brain tumor.
-It affects the glial cells in the brain, which make up upto 90% of the cells present in the central nervous system (CNS) and provide nutrients and support to the neurons.
-Glial cells are of four major types namely: astrocytes, oligodendrocytes, ependymal cells and microglia.
-Glioblastomas are usually made up of abnormal astrocytic cells but affects a variety of cells.
+Glioblastoma is a grade IV, aggressive malignant brain tumor.
+It affects the glial cells in the brain, which make up up to 90% of the cells present in the central nervous system (CNS) and provide nutrients and support to the neurons.
+There are four major types of glial cells: astrocytes, oligodendrocytes, ependymal cells and microglia.
+Glioblastomas are usually made up of abnormal astrocytic cells, but affect a variety of different cells.
 The type of glioma is diagnosed based on the glial cell it affects.

 The content has been reviewed for quality and accuracy to the best of our knowledge by Qunomedical and its Medical Board of Experts.

 “Qunomedical helped me so much!
 Thank you!“

 Patients who have received a diagnosis of glioblastoma.

 The prognosis of a glioblastoma is usually 11-18 months, but varies on a case by case basis.

 If surgery is feasible, it will last anywhere from between 4-6 hours, but depends on the complexity of the tumor.